cn23070/cn23070.github.io/_posts/2025-06-04-M8-Assignment-1-Literature-Review.md

+---
+layout: post
+title: Module 8 Assignment 1 Literature Review
+subtitle: The literature review fulfils the learning outcomes where you will critically evaluate existing literature, research design and methodology for your chosen topic and so produce a literature review on this topic.
+categories: Module_8
+tags: [Module 8]
+---
 # 📚 Literature Review: Evaluating the integration of AI/ML to mitigate Cyber Threats and Vulnerabilities in Healthcare IoT Systems

 By: Craig Norris